-To phase growth in line with the capacity of supporting infrastructure.
+To phase significant future growth in line with the capacity and delivery of supporting physical infrastructure.

 The availability of high quality infrastructure networks and environmental services is critical to securing investment, creating sustainable and attractive places, ensuring health and wellbeing and safeguarding the environment.